IBM/aspera-cli/docs/README.md

 By default, if the terminal is detected to support Unicode, then `border=unicode_round` is used.

 A special parameter is defined: `str_lst_sep` (`String`), default is `\n`.
-It defines how list of strings are displayed.
+It defines how lists of strings are displayed.
 Alternatively, set to `,`.

 For `format=csv`, options are described in gem [`csv`](https://ruby.github.io/csv/CSV.html#class-CSV-label-Options+for+Generating).